-Haddish became a relatable fashionista when she proudly wore the same white Alexander McQueen dress on three occasions.
-The 38-year-old was seen in it at the Girls Trip premiere, on Saturday Night Live and while presenting an award at the 2018 Oscars.
+Haddish became a relatable fashionista when she proudly wore the same white Alexander McQueen dress on three occasions: at the Girls Trip premiere, on Saturday Night Live and while presenting an award at the 2018 Oscars.
 During her SNL monologue, she revealed she purchased the dress for $4,000 and would be getting her money’s worth by wearing it over and over again.
-Repeating an outfit maybe taboo for someone who has reached the level of success she has, but it’s a testament to how she’s remained true to herself.
+Repeating an outfit may be taboo for someone who has reached the level of success she has, but it’s a testament to how she’s remained true to herself.

 You can never anticipate what will come out of the comedian’s mouth.
 Haddish makes headlines for her honest storytelling, such as the time she revealed that an unnamed celebrity bit Beyoncé.
 More recently, she delivered an unfiltered acceptance speech at CinemaCon, where she spoke loosely about her nonexistent sex life.
 The Los Angeles native is known for saying what she feels when she wants, which is rare for many celebrities.

-Haddish has become one of the most relatable entertainers of today because she’s unafraid of being herself.
-Fame nor money have stopped her from being the down-to-earth girl from South Los Angeles.
+Haddish has become one of today’s most relatable entertainers because she’s unafraid to being herself.
+Neither fame nor money have stopped her from being the down-to-earth girl from South Los Angeles.
 The Night School star still loves a good bargain, idolizes Oprah and is loyal to the people who were around before her rise to success.